WebFiori/docs/routing.md

 ## Types of Routes
-As said before, there are 4 different types of routes.
-In general, the idea of creating route for each type will be the same.
+In general, the idea of creating route for each type of routes will be the same.
 The only difference will be the location of the resource that the route will point to in addition to [middleware](learn/middleware) group that the route will be assigned to.

 ### Page Route

-This type of route is the most common type of routes.
-It is a route that will point to a web page.
+This type is a route that will point to a web page.
 The page can be simple HTML page or dynamic PHP web page.
-Usually, the folder `pages` of your application will contain all pages.
+Usually, the folder `[APP_DIR]/pages` of the application will contain all pages.
 The method [Router::page()](https://webfiori.com/docs/webfiori/framework/router/Router#page) is used to create such route.

-In order to make it easy for developers, they can use the class [`ViewRoutes`](https://webfiori.com/docs/app/ini/routes/ViewRoutes) to create routes to all pages.
-The developer can modify the body of the method [`ViewRoutes::create()`](https://webfiori.com/docs/app/ini/routes/ViewRoutes#create) to add new routes as needed.
+In order to make it easy for developers, they can use the class `[APP_DIR]/ini/routes/PagesRoutes` to create routes to all pages.
+The developer can modify the body of the method `PagesRoutes::create()` to add new routes as needed.

-Assuming that there exist 3 pages inside the folder `pages` as follows:
+Assuming that there exist 3 pages inside the folder `[APP_DIR]/pages` as follows:

-* /pages/HomeView.html
+* `[APP_DIR]/pages/HomeView.html`
-* /pages/LoginView.php
+* `[APP_DIR]/pages/LoginView.php`
-* /pages/system-views/DashboardView.php
+* `[APP_DIR]/pages/system-views/DashboardView.php`

 Also, assuming that the base URL of the website is `https://example.com/`.
 Assuming that the developer would like from the user to see the pages as follows:
 * `https://example.com/` should point to the view `HomeView.html`